 10.22 As regards the term ‘vulnerable persons’ it is noted that the Gambling Commission is not seeking to offer a definition.
 It states that, ‘… it does, for regulatory purposes, assume that this group includes people who gamble more than they want to, people who gamble beyond their means and people who may not be able to make informed or balanced decisions about gambling due to, for example, mental health, a learning disability or substance misuse relating to alcohol or drugs.’

 The Licensing Authority will consider this licensing objective on a case-by-case basis.
 Should a practical definition prove possible in future then, this policy statement will be updated with it, by way of a revision.
-The Authority will also make itself aware of the Codes of Practice, which the Gambling Commission issues in relation to this licensing objective regarding specific premises such as casinos
+The Authority will also make itself aware of the Codes of Practice, which the Gambling Commission issues in relation to this licensing objective regarding specific premises such as casinos.
+In particular, this Authority is aware of SR code 3.5.1 and Ordinary Code 3.5.2 relating to self-exclusion from gambling premises.
+We expect licence holders to fully comply with these Codes.

-10.23
+10.23 Whilst there may be evidence that problem gamblers and their families are at risk of significant health and social problems such as mental illness, drug and alcohol misuse, relationship breakdown, criminal activity and financial difficulties, public health is not a licensing objective and therefore cannot be taken into account, when deciding on applications.

+The Licensing Authority will however continue to liaise with public health colleagues about new and variation applications within the borough.
+This is so that we can both continue to monitor any increase in access to gambling opportunities for those at risk of problem gambling, and work jointly to ensure that appropriate measures are put in place to minimise that risk and support those seeking help.

-.
-This is Licence Conditions
+Licence Conditions

 10.24 Any conditions attached to licences will be proportionate and will be: